AlyShmahell/AlyShmahell-CompetitiveProgramming/README.md

 # HackerRank
-My solutions to some problems on A2OJ
+My solutions to some problems on HackerRank